 We spoke to Juni CFO Ruben Arnbert, as well as Johan Strid, Director of FP&A at Juni, to find out what makes up the finance team's tech stack and what you should consider when building yours.

 Just because you have some sort of existing tech stack doesn't mean it’s working as well as it could be.
-Juni CFO Ruben Arnbert says the first thing you should look at is how long it takes you to close your books, stating that “once in it takes longer than two days to get your financial results for the month, then I would start getting worried.”
+Juni CFO Ruben Arnbert says the first thing you should look at is how long it takes you to close your books, stating that “once in it takes longer than five days to get your financial results for the month, then I would start getting worried.”

 He emphasises that “the purpose of a finance team is to guide the organisation and help it grow in a financially sustainable way.
 In order to do that, you need to understand how the business is performing—the sooner you do that, the sooner you can tell the business what it needs to change.”